su-re-sh-75/Etarvgtc/Round-2.md

 number and a[i] is the roll number of the student sitting on the desk, can you modify a[] to represent the next position of all the students ?

+Writing your own solution / logic is not allowed.
+Perform the task given below by fixing the buggy code.
+Identify the logical errors in the code to get to the solution.

+>Expected Time Complexity: o(n)
 </p>

 <h3>Input:</h3>